-- Project Schedule (Gantt Chart or similar): The applicant should provide a schedule for the entire project, including task and subtask durations, milestones, and go/no-go decision points. - Project Management: The applicant should discuss the team's proposed management plan, including the following: - The overall approach to and organization for managing the work - o The roles of each Project Team member - Any critical handoffs/interdependencies among Project Team members - The technical and management aspects of the management plan, including systems and practices, such as financial and project management practices - The approach to project risk management - o A description of how project changes will be handled - o If applicable, the approach to Quality Assurance/Control - How communications will be maintained among Project Team members - Market Transformation Plan: The applicant should provide a market transformation plan, including the following: - Identification of target market including size of the market, competitors, and distribution channels for proposed technology along with known or perceived barriers to market penetration, including a mitigation plan. - Identification of any transitions required to subsequent markets as the technology matures and gains market penetration as well as any challenges associated with these transitions and competing market forces. - Identification of a product development and/or service plan, commercialization timeline, financing, product marketing, legal/regulatory considerations including intellectual property, infrastructure requirements, data dissemination, U.S. manufacturing plan etc., and product distribution.

-Technical Qualifications and Resources

-(Approximately 20% of the Technical Volume)

-The Technical Qualifications and Resources should contain the following information:

-- Describe the Project Team's unique qualifications and expertise, including those of key Subrecipients. - Describe the Project Team's existing equipment and facilities that will facilitate the successful completion of the proposed project; include a justification of any new equipment or facilities requested as part of the project. - This section should also include relevant, previous work efforts, demonstrated innovations, and how these enable the applicant to achieve the project objectives. - Describe the time commitment of the key team members to support the project.
+- End of Project Goal: The applicant should provide a summary of the end of project goal(s).
+Unless otherwise specified in the FOA, the minimum requirement is that each project must have one SMART end of project goal.
+The summary provided should be consistent with the SOPO. - Project Schedule (Gantt Chart or similar): The applicant should provide a schedule for the entire project, including task and subtask durations, milestones, and go/no-go decision points. - Project Management: The applicant should discuss the team's proposed management plan, including the following: - The overall approach to and organization for managing the work - The roles of each Project Team member - Any critical handoffs/interdependencies among Project Team members - The technical and management aspects of the management plan, including systems and practices, such as financial and project management practices - The approach to project risk management - o A description of how project changes will be handled - o If applicable, the approach to Quality Assurance/Control - How communications will be maintained among Project Team members - Market Transformation Plan: The applicant should provide a market transformation plan, including the following: - Identification of target market, competitors, and distribution channels for proposed technology along with known or perceived barriers to market penetration, including a mitigation plan - Identification of a product development and/or service plan, commercialization timeline, financing, product marketing, legal/regulatory considerations including intellectual property, infrastructure requirements, data dissemination, U.S. manufacturing plan etc., and product distribution.
+Technical Qualifications and Resources (Approximately 20% of the Technical Volume) The Technical Qualifications and Resources should contain the following information: Describe the Project Team's unique qualifications and expertise, including those of key Subrecipients.
+Describe the Project Team's existing equipment and facilities that will facilitate the successful completion of the proposed project; include a justification of any new equipment or facilities requested as part of the project.
+This section should also include relevant, previous work efforts, demonstrated innovations, and how these enable the applicant to achieve the project objectives.
+Describe the time commitment of the key team members to support the project.
 Attach one-page resumes for key participating team members as an appendix.
 Resumes do not count towards the page limit.
-Multi-page resumes are not allowed.
+Multipage resumes are not allowed.
 Describe the technical services to be provided by DOE/NNSA FFRDCs, if applicable.
 Attach letters of commitment from all Subrecipient/third party cost share providers as an appendix.
 Letters of commitment do not count towards the page limit.
 Attach any letters of support from partners/end users as an appendix (1 page maximum per letter).
 Letters of support do not count towards the page limit.
-For multi-organizational or multi-investigator projects, describe succinctly: The roles and the work to be performed by each PI and Key Participant; Business agreements between the applicant and each PI and Key Participant; How the various efforts will be integrated and managed; Process for making decisions on scientific/technical direction; Publication arrangements;Intellectual Property issues; and o Communication plans Technical/Financial Data Sheet A template is provided.
-Applicants must provide the information as requested on all three tabs in the template, Application Data, Application TEA, and Application LCA.
-The baseline, interim, and final targets must be provided relative to the Applicant's proposed process.
+For multi-organizational or multi-investigator projects, describe succinctly: The roles and the work to be performed by each PI and Key Participant; Business agreements between the applicant and each PI and Key Participant; How the various efforts will be integrated and managed; Process for making decisions on scientific/technical direction; Publication arrangements; Intellectual Property issues; and Communication plans Topic Area 1 Specific Technical Volume Considerations For Topic Area 1 only: As described in Section 1.B, Topic Area 1 will consist of two budget periods separated by a down-select review in which DOE may select up to two (2) projects to proceed into Budget Period 2 to complete design, building, and testing of a prototype in a laboratory setting.
+While the work plan for Topic Area 1 applications should describe the scope for both budget periods, applicants should emphasize Budget